 It’s easier to stay on top of your investments — If you have a portfolio of 50 stocks, how well can you pay attention to each one?

-Even if you read up on each one just an hour each week, you’d have a full-time job (plus 10 hours of overtime) just to give each holding its due.
+Even if you read up on each one just an hour each week, you’d have a full-time job (plus 10 hours of overtime) just to give each its due.

 And with this market, it’s more important than ever to watch your holdings.
 Instead, a portfolio of just 10-12 of your best picks would need significantly less time to track each week and you’ll likely sleep better at night knowing you’ve done your homework.

-Better portfolio performance — Which do you think would average higher on a test: an entire class full of students, or a handful of the smartest students as picked by the teacher?
+Better Portfolio Performance — Which do you think would average higher on a test: An entire class full of students, or a handful of the smartest students as picked by the teacher?

 The answer is obvious… and it’s the same with your portfolio.

 Look through your holdings.
 If you have upwards of 30, 40, even 50 holdings or more, I bet you’ll find some that you think are simply “OK.”
-Heck, it wouldn’t surprise me if you have some you don’t even like but simply haven’t sold yet.
+Hell, it wouldn’t surprise me if you have some you don’t even like but simply haven’t sold yet.

 Instead, what if you culled down your portfolio to just your favorite picks?
 Wouldn’t your portfolio be in much better shape going forward?
 You’d have the cream of the crop, instead of the entire field.
 Remember, it’s hard to outperform the market if your portfolio is the market.